-There have been big advances in muscle-building nutrition and supplementation over the years, but the one thing that supersedes all others in terms of flat-out effectiveness is our knowledge of the importance of timing.
+There have been big advances in muscle-building nutrition and supplementation over the years, but the one thing that supersedes all others in terms of effectiveness is our knowledge of the importance of timing.

 If they did, then maybe more people would get it, and there'd be a whole new era of weight training where people were actually making significant and steadfast progress.

 If you're not using supplementation now, you'll want to by the time you finish this article – assuming your thinking abides by logic.